kumuluz/kumuluzee-samples/jpa/README.md

 ### Implement REST Service

 Make `CustomerResource` class a CDI bean by adding `@RequestScoped` annotation.
-Inject newly, created `CustomerService` to `CustomerResource` using `@Inject` annotation.
-In every resource method implementation, replace the invocation of static `Database` class with invocation of injected `CustomerService` implementation.
+Inject created `CustomerService` to `CustomerResource` using `@Inject` annotation.
+Replace the invocation of static `Database` class with invocation of injected `CustomerService` implementation.
 Sample implementation:

 ```java
 @RequestScoped